ogechukwu1/SCA_LAGOS/wild rydes workshop/README.md

 ## WILD RYDES WORKSHOP

- In this workshop you’ll deploy a simple web application that enables users to request unicorn rides from the Wild Rydes fleet.
-The application will present users with an HTML based user interface for indicating the location where they would like to be picked up and will interface on the backend with a RESTful web service to submit the request and dispatch a nearby unicorn.
-The application will also provide facilities for users to register with the service and log in before requesting rides.
+In this workshop, you'll deploy a web application that allows users to request unicorn rides from the Wild Rydes fleet.
+The application features an HTML-based user interface where users can specify their pick-up location.
+On the backend, it communicates with a RESTful web service to handle ride requests and dispatch unicorns.
+Users can also register and log in to request rides.

- The application architecture uses [AWS Lambda][lambda], [Amazon API Gateway][api-gw], [Amazon S3][s3], [Amazon DynamoDB][dynamodb], [Amazon Cognito][cognito], and [AWS Amplify Console][amplify-console].
-Amplify Console hosts static web resources including HTML, CSS, JavaScript, and image files which are loaded in the user’s browser via S3.
-JavaScript executed in the browser sends and receives data from a public backend API built using Lambda and API Gateway.
-Amazon Cognito provides user management and authentication functions to secure the backend API.
-Finally, DynamoDB provides a persistence layer where data can be stored by the API’s Lambda function.

-See the diagram below for a depiction of the complete architecture.
+The application's architecture includes several AWS services:

+- AWS Lambda: Executes backend logic for handling ride requests.

+- Amazon API Gateway: Manages API requests from the frontend to the backend.

+- Amazon S3: Stores static web resources such as HTML, CSS, JavaScript, and images.

+- Amazon DynamoDB: Provides a database for storing data used by the Lambda functions.

+- Amazon Cognito: Manages user registration, authentication, and access control for the backend API.

+- AWS Amplify Console: Hosts the static web resources, serving them to users' browsers via S3.
+The JavaScript running in the browser interacts with the backend API.